junxit/us-congress-bills-111/bill.md

   - **(6)** beginning in 1999, the Cadastral Survey Office of the Bureau of Land Management conducted surveys of—
     - **(A)** 25 parcels of Indian land; and
     - **(B)** 19 parcels of non-Indian land;
-  - **(7)** in 1988, many non-Indian landowners and non-Indians acquiring Indian land filed claims in the Snake River Basin Adjudication seeking water rights that included a place of use on Indian land; and
+  - **(7)** in 1988, many non-Indian landowners and non-Indians acquiring Indian land have filed claims in the Snake River Basin Adjudication seeking water rights that included a place of use on Indian land; and
   - **(8)** the enactment of this Act and the distribution of funds in accordance with section 12(b) would represent an agreement among—
     - **(A)** the Tribes;
     - **(B)** the allottees;